adam-orr/Moonpig.Recruitment/readme.md

     being applicable?
 (Your answer does not have to be related to this problem)

 ## Answers
+Q1.	* Unneccessary global declared variable of maxLeadTime
+	* Unclear variable naming
+	* Logic contained within the Controller and not separated into scalable services
-Q1.
-No consistency in If Statement format i.e. one line, two lines with no brackets, mutli-line with brackets used
+	* No consistency in If Statement format i.e. one line, two lines with no brackets, mutli-line with brackets used
-	Refactor of if statements for checking for Saturday + Sunday Multiple return statements in Controller
-	Logic contained within the Controller
-	Assumption of Datebase Data in the Unit Tests
+	* Assumption of Datebase Data in the Unit Tests
-	Using DateTime.Now in Unit Tests
+	* Using DateTime.Now in Unit Tests, when different logic applies depending on today's date
-	Unneccessary global declared variable
-	Mispelling of Dispatch (not necessarily a Code Smell, but incorrect naming can lead to future mistakes)
+	* API reliant on the name of the Controller

-Q2.
-Interfaces - Segregated so that only classes that implement all features use them
+Q2. * Interfaces - segregated so that only classes that implement their features use them
-	Abstracting logic into seperate service
+	* Abstracting core logic into seperate service, so that no logic resides in the controller itself.
+Also adding to scalability of the code
-	Creating services to handle a Single responsibility Code consistency
+	* Creating services to handle a single responsibility
+	* Refactor of conditionals to allow for concise code
+	* Code structure consistency - equal spacing and formatting for similiar code (i.e. List creation, IF statements etc.)
-	Unit Testing using Mocked requests to reduce relying on database data Dependency injection
+	* Unit Testing using Mocked requests to reduce relying on database data
+	* Dependency injection
+	* Specified API path - to only allow for API calls to the given API to return the requested result
-	Extensions to DateTime object for future sustainability Comments for maintainability where code isn't necessarily as understandable
+	* Extensions to DateTime object for future scalability
+	* Comments for maintainability where code isn't necessarily as understandable

-Q3.
-What further steps would you take to improve the solution given more time?
+	* Naming variables so that they are understood to what they contain without checking the code flow

+Q3. * As some suppliers may work on weekends, or even may not work on certain days of the week; additional data could be added to the database for each supplier to dictate which days they did/did not work and calculate an appropriate despatch date accordingly.
+	* Add an API to allow adding and updating of Products and Suppliers into the database.
+	* Add implementation to also take into account Bank Holidays when calculating the despatch date

 Q4.
 What's a technology that you're excited about and where do you see this being applicable?
 (Your answer does not have to be related to this problem)
+	* Artificial Intelligence - very versatile technology, can be used in countless different ways throughout software development.
+From machine learning to help solve complex problems to be able to predict a user's actions and providing the best possible experience.
+AI can be used in any industry and environment as it provides the tools available for the task that is needed.

 ## Request and Response Examples